britishdan/greeting-tdd-tutorial/part-3.md

 ```
 The tests are now green.
 It is time to refactor!
 It has become clear that the `GreetingHandler` is doing more than one thing.
 The handler is creating the greeting and also dealing with the Jetty request and response.
-Let's seperate the concerns to separate classes.
+Let's separate the concerns to separate classes.

 **/src/main/scala/com/wix/GreeterHandler.scala**
 ```scala